 - The fort is near the Oneida Carrying Place, which was a mile-long strip of land where boats and supplies had to be carried or dragged between the Mohawk River and Wood Creek.
 It was also the longest portage in the larger New York waterway system that connected the Atlantic Ocean to the Great Lakes.

-Significance of the Siege of Fort Stanwix
+Siege of Fort Stanwix Significance

 The Siege of Fort Stanwix is important to the outcome of the American Revolutionary War and the history of the United States because American forces were able to hold the fort and keep the British force, under the command of Barry St. Leger, from helping General John Burgoyne at the Battles of Saratoga.
 At Saratoga, Burgoyne was defeated, which allowed the Americans to retain control of the Hudson River Valley and the Mohawk River Valley.
 The American victory also convinced the French to provide military support to the United States.

-Timeline of the Siege of Fort Stanwix
+Siege of Fort Stanwix Timeline

 This timeline shows how the Siege of Fort Stanwix fits into the events of the Saratoga Campaign.